jameslzhu/elections/README.md

 with the **hkn-ops** login.

 12/12/2019 UPDATE: service account and scope have been temporarily migrated.
-Please contact anthony.ding@hkn.mu for the service account credentials.
+Please contact anthony.ding@hkn.mu or ochan@hkn.mu for the service account credentials.

 Download this service account key, which should be in a JSON file `hknlib.json`.
 Place this file into `secret/`.